Susanta-Analyst/Python-Projects/README.md

+## Projects in Python

-Project 1 - Calculation of BMI Calculator
+Project 1 - BMI Calculator for finding Body Mass Index

-Project 2 - File Sorting using text, csv nd excel file Project 3 - Amazon WebScrapping
+Project 2 - File Sorting using text, csv and excel file

+Project 3 - Amazon WebScrapping

 Project 4 - A project on Crypto Currency

-Visualisation with Panda
+Visualisation with Pandas